rafaelromao/start-reactiveservices/README.md

 - Run Install-Module.bat to install the start-reactiveservices module on powershell

 ## How to use it
-- On a ReactiveServices solution folder, run 'Start-ReactiveServices my-app' or 'bootstrap my-app'
+- On a ReactiveServices solution folder, run 'Start-ReactiveServices my-app'